Tampon tax: Activism

 Slovakia levies a 20% tax on sanitary products—the basic goods rate.
 A Slovakian film director commented that there are no plans to change the law and that east Europe missed elements of feminist change while living under communist government.

-Other campaigns have emerged such as #Freeperiods encouraging state policies to provide menstrual products. #Freeperiods is a campaign started by Amika George who started a petition aimed at encouraging the UK government to provide low-income families with subsidised menstrual products.
+Other campaigns have emerged, such as #Freeperiods, encouraging state policies to provide menstrual products. #Freeperiods is a campaign started by Amika George, who started a petition aimed at encouraging the UK government to provide low-income families with subsidised menstrual products.
 This campaign since then has grown exponentially.
 The Free periods initiative has recently paired up with The Red Box Project, which is a community-based initiative that provides free menstrual products and underwear to young women who struggle financially.
-The Red Box Projects notes the importance of their initiative as according to #Freeperiods one out of 10 girls can't afford to purchase menstrual products and over 137,000 girls have missed school due to period poverty.
+The Red Box Projects notes the importance of their initiative as, according to #Freeperiods, one out of 10 girls cannot afford to purchase menstrual products, and over 137,000 girls have missed school due to period poverty.

 Within the Global North, tampon activism has been strong and well-supported.
 Countries are moving forward and either removing tampon taxes or providing free menstrual products.
-In 2018 the Scottish Government moved forward and became the first country to provide free menstrual products for students at schools and universities.
+In 2018, the Scottish Government moved forward and became the first country to provide free menstrual products for students at schools and universities.
 Additionally, other countries have moved forward in implementing policies around providing sanitary products and abolishing taxes on menstrual products.
 Kenya and Uganda moved forward and removed taxes on these products.
 Furthermore, the Kenyan government also provides funding to schools that provide pads.